kazawai/BDD_Project_BAB2/README.md

 ```bash
 The database {input}.db already exists, would you like to reset it to the predefined values ? [y/n] :
 ```
 Enter 'n' if you want to keep the values as they were initially.
+However, a test will be run on the database to assert that at least the tables `CC`and `Cities` are present.

-If the database does not exist or that you press 'y', the database will have 3 tables looking like this :
+If the database does not exist or that you press 'y', the database will have 4 tables looking like this :

 Country :